tc39/notes/es7/2017-01/jan-25.md

 JHD: The ones that were written in ES5 would break, they are intentioally in sloppy mode.
 The ones that are ES6 and later tend to run in strict mode and would not break/

-JL: Anything that is declaring a global to communicat between scripts will break if they are modules.
+JLZ: Anything that is declaring a global to communicat between scripts will break if they are modules.

 AK: Jordan your polyfills are extensive.
 If you have a targetted one, that is ... for instance Polymer is targeting very spceific APIs.
 They know they are focused on some baseline of browsers.
 I don't think it's crazy to say modules in the near term woud be use for polyfills